 The firm maintains a robust and consistent approach to the management of all personal data, with everyone in our organisation having a role to play in safeguarding personal data.
-We have continued to build on our extensive General Data Protection Regulation (GDPR) readiness programme, and are committed to embedding good data management practices across our business.
+We've continued to build on our extensive privacy programme for compliance with applicable data protection laws, and are committed to embedding good data management practices across our business.